zugebot/LegacyEditor/docs/lce_Decompressed_Chunks.md

 - The following 11 significant bits are the ID of the block
 - The last 4 significant bits is the data of the block
 - Keep in mind that this is little endian format, reading in big endian will be this instead:
-  - The 4 most significant bits of the read value is the 4 least significant bits of the block ID
+  - The 4 most significant bits of the parseLayer value is the 4 least significant bits of the block ID
   - The following 4 significant bits is the data of the block
   - The following bit determines if the block is waterlogged
   - The last 7 bits are the most significant bits of the block ID